 This guide from Servus Credit Union provides key information for nine stages in estate administration: death, locate will, funeral, family conference, inventory assets and liabilities, probate, manage estate, tax returns and final distribution.
 Also provided are contact numbers for related services, a form for making an estate information record, an outline of the role of a trustee, and a glossary of terms.
 (PDF - 40 pages)

 Leaving a legacy is no simple matter.
 Planning ahead is the best way to ensure that you maximize the benefit to your families and loved ones even after you’ve kicked the bucket.
 A series of articles that provide information on wills and estates planning.

 This is a series of publications developed with funding from Employment and Social Development Canada.
 The multimedia resource package is focused on increasing the knowledge and awareness of how intermediaries can use the law to prevent and reduce elder abuse.
 (Resources are available in English and French)

 This onine resource prepared by Calgary Legal Guidance discusses the requirements for making a will valid in Alberta.

 This booklet provides important information about legal issues related to pre-arranging your own funeral and it can help you make some of the arrangements that will help your family and friends in the time following your death.

 Produced by Student Legal Services of Edmonton.
 Topics include: Important Terms; What Is A Will?
-Formal Wills; Holograph Wills; Soldier’s Or Mariner’s Wills; Pre-Printed Wills; Mutual And Joint Wills; Application For Adequate Provisions; The Matrimonial Home; Altering A Will; Revoking A Will; General Issues; Dying Without A Will; Personal Directives (Living Wills); Enduring Power Of Attorney.
+Formal Wills; Holograph Wills; Soldier’s Or Mariner’s Wills; Pre-Printed Wills; Mutual And Joint Wills; Application For Adequate Provisions; The Family Home; Altering A Will; Revoking A Will; General Issues; Dying Without A Will; Personal Directives (Living Wills); Enduring Power Of Attorney.